rockset/terraform-provider-rockset/README.md

 It will see the provider in the folder and treat it as if it's already downloaded.

 ## Release Steps

+To create a new release

 - Merge branch to master
 - On master branch create new tag: `git tag v{version_number}`
-- Push tag: `git push origin v{version_number}` Pushing the tag should trigger circle ci to create a draft release and build all necesary assets.
-Then you can navigate to github and publish the release.
+- Push tag: `git push origin v{version_number}`

+Pushing the tag triggers circle ci to create a draft release and build all necessary assets.
+Then you can navigate to [github](https://github.com/rockset/terraform-provider-rockset/releases) and publish the release.